shaniqwa/known-world-task/README.md

 - Score Board: Display the list of houses sorted by score.
 The winner should be highlighted with bold text.
 - Updates: Display a list of the incoming updates sorted from the latest -> oldest.
-- Fetch the Houses list from a DB
+- Fetch the Houses list from a DB.
+Should provide dockerized DB or run with Gitpod

 ### Running your solution
  Please use Gitpod to run the solution, so we can easily test it :)